dgilbert/DTH/Notifications/README.md

     * StatementGeneratedNotification -- Generated when a statement is generated for a DTH Customer.
     * StatementPostedNotification -- Generated when DTH Posts a Statement(likely not used)
     * TransactionNotification -- Generated when the Admin Portal is used to Post a Payment/Charge.
+    * ErrorNotification -- Generated when and error condition occurs within the DTH system
   * These objects will be serialized to JSON and published to RabbitMQ based on the settings retrieved from app.config.

 Example App.config